Photo by Andrey Popov

 What am I actually doing?

-Thanks to author Brett Harrington.
+Thanks to author Brett Harrington, MACAT, ANZACATA Therapist, ADHD specialist

-As well as being on the board of ADHD NZ, Brett is an ADHD specialist coach, counsellor and registered clinical arts therapist who has been dedicated to working with adults and children with ADHD since 2011.
-Brett says that ADHD can impact us in a range of ways from quite debilitating to barely noticeable.
-"Not surprisingly, the people who contact me for help as an ADHD management specialist therapist are the ones who find living with ADHD a bit of a struggle.
-"I'm going to talk about the 5 ‘Awarenesses’ which are essential for the management of ADHD, in the life of a person with ADHD, and are also useful for anyone wishing to increase their daily productivity and personal well-being.
-"In my work with clients with ADHD, patterns of discovery emerge as clients gradually increase their awareness of the impact of ADHD on their daily lives.
-At each level of awareness, they understand more about how ADHD impacts their lives, and how to better manage those impacts.
+As well as being on the board of ADHD NZ, Brett Harrington is an ADHD specialist coach, counsellor and therapist and manages her own consultancy, ADHD Sorted.
+Since 2011, she has been dedicated to working with adults and children with ADHD using her ADHD-friendly and tailored approach to help them to manage life's challenges, be it in school, university, employment, business or relationships.
 "In this series of blog posts, I’ll talk about the 5 key ‘Awarenesses’ those with ADHD need to achieve a less confusing and more productive life.
 We should approach these 'Awarenesses' with a spirit of curiosity and a big helping of self-compassion.
 This is the first in this series of five blogs." |

 What am I actually doing?